Dental Fluorosis

 Protect Your Family

-Either way, the solution is the same: reduce and remove unnecessary fluoride exposure from your daily life.
+In either case, the solution is the same: reduce and eliminate unnecessary fluoride exposures from your daily life.
+Here are some concrete steps you can take:

 Coming Next